anskarl/LoMRF/doc/1_1_knowledge_base.md

 **Terms:**

 Terms are intuitively represent objects and can be any of the following:
-  * Constants, are starting with upper-case letter or numeric symbols, e.g., Achilles, Agamemnon, 1, 2, etc.
+  * Constants, starting with upper-case letter or numeric symbols, e.g., Achilles, Agamemnon, 1, 2, etc.
-  * Variables, are starting with lower-case letter symbols, expressing any constant of a specific domain type, e.g., x, y, z, t, id, name, etc.
+  * Variables, starting with lower-case letter symbols, expressing any constant of a specific domain type, e.g., x, y, z, t, id, name, etc.
-  * Functions, are starting with lower-case letter symbols, and may contain zero or more terms as arguments, e.g., motherOf(X), fatherOf(Agamemnon), etc.
+  * Functions, starting with lower-case letter symbols, may contain zero or more terms as arguments, e.g., motherOf(X), fatherOf(Agamemnon), etc.

 **Predicates:**